 The other tool is a square shank circle cutter for use with a brace.
 However, I didn’t buy it as a circle cutter.
 I thought that with the addition of an appropriately sized dowel on the center point as a pilot, I could use it to cut circles on the muzzles of barrels.
 Southern longrifles were often decorated on the muzzle with engraved circles, and stamped circles and stars.
 I had been meaning to make one as most of the ones in period gunmakers’ tool boxes were apparently homemade.
 However, I saw this thing on ebay for less than $20.
 I snapped it up as quick as I could.
 I had never seen one before and didn’t know any such thing existed as a commercial product.

-Below are a couple photos showing the screw plate with a few modern screws that fit that plate.
+To the right and below are a few photos showing the screw plate with a few modern screws that fit that plate.
 I also measured the root diameter of the holes in the screw plate using wire number twist drills.
 The fit of the drills is between .001″-.003″.
 I have also shown the data associated with using #4 and #6 machine screw blanks to cut screws using the screw plate.
 I will continue working to develop a set of tap drills, square reamers, taps, and screw mills from this screw plate to cut the screws required of a flintlock.

 I have learned the hard way that it is very easy to twist off a screw blank in this screw plate and very hard to get out the broken bit.
 I was able to drill out and pick out most of the metal, but some was stuck down in a thread.
 It is hard to clean out a 4-48 thread.
 I made a tap, using the larger hole, with a screw blank which I tapered and case hardened.
 If I was planning to use it more than once, I would have forged it out of a piece of w-1, but using the screw blank was quick and easy.
 It worked just fine.